iamgenesisivan/iamgenesisivan.github.io/README.md

 - Hi, I’m @iamgenesisivan
-- I’m more into gaming sometimes gaming
+- I’m more into gaming sometimes coding.
+Haha!